Skip to main content

 Only one Simple Browser tab can be open at a time, so launching a second server’s Management Portal replaces the previous one.

-If the server version is InterSystems IRIS 2020.1.1 or later you need to change a setting on the suite of web applications that implement Management Portal.
+To use the Simple Browser when the server version is between InterSystems IRIS 2020.1.1 and InterSystems IRIS 2023.3, you need to change a setting on the suite of web applications that implement Management Portal.
 The Simple Browser is not permitted to store the Portal’s session management cookies, so the Management Portal must be willing to fall back to using the CSPCHD query parameter mechanism.

 To do so: